Sister Janet Srebalus

-For more than fifty years, since 1966, Sister Janet Srebalus of Indianapolis, Ind., has been building and sharing. community with Tanzanians.
-She joined the.
-Maryknoll Sisters in 1962.
-Four years later, she was assigned to Morogoro, Tanzania, where she taught Home Economics, English and Religion at Marian Girls Secondary School.
+Janet’s first mission assignment was in 1966 to Morogoro, Tanzania, East Africa.
+There she taught Home Economics, English and Religion at Marian Girls Secondary School.
 In 1970, she was transferred to Dar es Salaam as teacher and librarian at Tambaza Boys Secondary School.

-As the Tanzania Church was in the process of implementing Vatican II, Sr. Janet as Secretary to the Pastoral Council of the Archdiocese of Dar es Salaam, played a part in developing the Five-Year Pastoral Plan which prioritized ministry with youth, especially Standard Seven Leavers and those drifting to the big city from rural areas.
-Having experience working with both young women and men, Sr. Janet joined the Working Youth Committee and together with another Maryknoll Sister, Sr. Connie Krautkremer and Maryknoll Father, Marvin Deutsch, activated Catholic.
-Youth with seminars and small economic projects.
+As the Tanzanian Church was in the process of implementing Vatican II, Sr. Janet, as Secretary to the Pastoral Council of the Archdiocese of Dar es Salaam, played a part in developing the Five-Year Pastoral Plan which prioritized ministry with youth, especially Standard Seven Leavers and those drifting to the big city from rural areas.
+Having experience working with both young women and men, Sr. Janet joined the Working Youth Committee and together with another Maryknoll Sister, Sr. Connie Krautkremer and Maryknoll Father, Marvin Deutsch, activated Catholic youth with seminars and small economic projects.

 In the 1990’s with the HIV-AIDS pandemic seriously infecting numerous Tanzanians as in other parts of the world, 1997 brought.
 Sr. Janet to Mwanza, the second largest city in Tanzania.
 She became co-supervisor with Fr.
-John Eybel MM in the Clinical Pastoral Education Program at Bugando Referral Hospital.
+John Eybel, MM in the Clinical Pastoral Education Program at Bugando Referral Hospital.
 There they trained counselors to work with people living with HIV-AIDS.
 Combined with that specialized ministry, Sr. Janet continued to reach out to youth, women’s groups and Religious, giving seminars, retreats and counseling,

 Always anxious to be back in Africa, Sr. Janet responded to the post-election crisis in Kenya in 2008 by helping to feed the internally displaced people of Nairobi in an ecumenical effort.
-Later, she settled back in Tanzania, this time in Morogoro, where she joined the Staff at the Holistic Education Center for Sisters and Jordan University.
-College.
+Later, she settled back in Tanzania, this time in Morogoro, where she joined the Staff at the Holistic Education Center for Sisters and Jordan University and College.
 In both places, she taught Psychology, Human Development and Counseling Skills, as well as accompanying a women’s group and prisoners.